tstirrat/ucm-twine/readme.md

-(This README is a work in progress)

-Twine for Oracle WebCenter Content/UCM (ALPHA)
+Twine for Oracle WebCenter Content/UCM (Beta)
 =============================================

 An annotation based Java framework for Oracle UCM.